HaveTimeDrinkTea/w03_portfolio_with_bootstrap/README.md

 ## Features

 * Web page to showcase
-  ** my design aesthetic and knowledge of HTML/CSS
-  ** my (future) project porfolio
+  ** my design aesthetic and knowledge of HTML/CSS using Bootstrap ** my (future) project porfolio
 * As the header section includes some css animation, I've added @media (prefers-reduced-motion: reduce) to honour devices with reduced motion settings.
-* CSS animations in the header section (does not work on macOS Ventura / iPaadOs / iOS safari).
-Tested and worked in Google Chrome
-* CSS animation in profile avatar in the contact me section.